The topologies and the differentiable structures of the images of special generic maps having simple structures: A new class of special generic maps having simple structures and their images.

+In the case $n$ is odd, in addition we can also embed ($\frac{n-1}{2}$)-dimensional PL spheres satisfying similar properties and respecting the additional condition.
+More precisely, $a$ and $b$ satisfying $a<b$ of (\ref{thm:3.3.3.2}) correspond to the $a$-th and $b$-th ($\frac{n-1}{2}$)-dimensional PL spheres, respectively.

+(\ref{thm:3.4}) is also one of new ingredients in this theorem.
+In any case, the disjoint union of all of the holes are obtained by the following as in the proof of (\ref{thm:3.3}).
+We first smoothly embed the disjoint union of the PL spheres whose dimensions are greater than $[\frac{n-1}{2}]$.
+After that we smoothly embed the disjoint union of the PL spheres whose dimensions are smaller than $[\frac{n-1}{2}]$.

+We also refer to the proof of (\ref{thm:3.3}) in completing our proof of (\ref{thm:3.4}).
+For the homology groups and cohomology groups of the manifold which is very essentially an SIE-$(K,{\mathcal{M}}_{\rm \mathcal{CS}Diff})$ and {\rm (}$k-1${\rm )}-connected and whose holes are always homotopy spheres, we have similar (co)homology classes and properties taking suitable coefficients as the coefficients at the classes represented by the fibers of the bundles or the closed tubular neighborhoods.
+This completes the proof of (\ref{thm:3.4}).

-The last fact follows by the assumption that $n<3k$ and that the manifold is ($k-1$)-connected together with the definition and some fundamental properties of triple Massey products. \end{proof} Last, we present two more explicit cases as theorems. \begin{Thm} In the situation of Theorem \ref{thm:2}, let $(n,k)=(5,2)$.
-If the root contains a diffeomorphism type for manifolds not diffeomorphic to homotopy spheres, then it is for a manifold represented as a connected sum of finitely many copies of $S^2 \times S^2$ {\rm (}we do not need the type for a manifold represented as a connected sum of at least two copies of $S^2 \times S^2${\rm )}.
+We can show (\ref{thm:3.5}) immediately by the assumptions that $n<3k$ and that the manifold is ($k-1$)-connected together with the definition and some fundamental properties of triple Massey products. \end{proof} Last, we present two more explicit cases as theorems.
+Hereafter, connected sums of smooth manifolds are considered in the smooth category. \begin{Thm} In the situation of Theorem \ref{thm:2}, let $(n,k)=(5,2)$.
+If a root contains a diffeomorphism type for a manifold which is not diffeomorphic to any homotopy sphere, then it is for a manifold represented as a connected sum of finitely many copies of $S^2 \times S^2$.

 Moreover. let $(n,k)=(6,2)$ and consider only ''SEE''.
-If the root contains a diffeomorphism type for manifolds not diffeomorphic to homotopy spheres, then it is for a manifold represented as a connected sum of finitely many copies of $S^2 \times S^2$ or a $5$-dimensional closed, simply-connected and spin manifold in \cite{barden} {\rm (}\cite{smale}{\rm )}.

-Furthermore, in both cases, we can obtain cases where each of these diffeomorphism types appears in the root. \end{Thm} \begin{Thm} In the situation of Theorem \ref{thm:2}, let $(n,k)=(6,2)$.
-If the root contains a diffeomorphism type for manifolds not diffeomorphic to homotopy spheres, then it is for a $4$-dimensional closed and simply-connected manifold whose signature is $0$ or a $5$-dimensional closed, simply-connected and spin manifold in \cite{barden} {\rm (}\cite{smale}{\rm )}.
+If the root contains a diffeomorphism type for a manifold which is not diffeomorphic to any homotopy sphere, then it is for a manifold represented as a connected sum of finitely many copies of $S^2 \times S^2$ or a $5$-dimensional closed, simply-connected and spin manifold in \cite{barden} {\rm (}\cite{smale}{\rm )}. \end{Thm} \begin{Thm} In the situation of Theorem \ref{thm:2}, let $(n,k)=(6,2)$.
+If a root contains a diffeomorphism type for a manifold which is not diffeomorphic to any homotopy sphere, then it is for a $4$-dimensional closed and simply-connected manifold whose signature is $0$ or a $5$-dimensional closed, simply-connected and spin manifold in \cite{barden} {\rm (}\cite{smale}{\rm )}.